What Do You Wear To No-Gi Jiu-Jitsu Class? | No-Gi BJJ Checklist

 Another option to wear in no-gi jiu-jitsu instead of shorts or under your shorts is jiu-jitsu spats.
 Spats are tight-fitting compression pants that offer some of the same benefits as rashguards.

-Though both men and women wear spats, they are typically the preferred BJJ bottoms for women in no-gi jiu-jitsu.
+Though both men and women wear spats, they are typically the preferred bottoms for women in no-gi jiu-jitsu.

 Today you can find no-gi BJJ spats in all different colors and designs.
 So perhaps you can simply get some plain black spats or maybe some awesome tiger-striped spats instead.